top of page

 c.
 Supporting Hormone Balance:

-Hormone imbalance is a big challenge with PCOS.
+Many women have irregular periods due to PCOS.
 Stable insulin levels can help reduce the production of hormones like testosterone, which are often high in PCOS.
 This can help make hormones more balanced and might regularise periods.

 Some examples of low-GI foods that you can include in your diet are: